krutirajyaguru/IEC-61131-3-PLC-Programming-Beginner-Friendly/README.md

 * **—| |— (NO contact):** TRUE when input is ON → `if switch == 1:`
 * **—|/|— (NC contact):** TRUE when input is OFF → `if switch == 0:`
 * **—( )— (Coil):** Output device, turns ON if rung TRUE → `lamp = 1`
+      - Each rung = one logical statement in your program.

 ---